issa99-lab/2024-09-president-elector/audit-data.md

-H-2
+H-1
+Zero Voters on Initialization

 ## Summary

-The constructor does not check if the voters array is non-empty, allowing a malicious president to initialize the contract with no voters.
+The constructor does not check if the voters array is non-empty or has zero addresses, allowing a malicious president to initialize the contract with no voters.

 ## Vulnerability Details

+Zero Address Inclusion:
+The constructor does not check if any of the voters or candidates in the lists are the zero address (0x0).
+Allowing 0x0 addresses in the election process can lead to unintended behavior, such as invalid votes or corrupted election rounds, since 0x0 is not a valid address for voting.

+Empty Voter List:
 A malicious president can deploy the contract with an empty voters array, which would result in no votes being cast during voter rankings, effectively making the initial president permanent.
+If an empty voter list is passed, it can lead to undefined behavior, such as the voting process not functioning properly or the recursion terminating prematurely.

 ## Impact

-This allows a malicious initial president to stay in power indefinitely, as no votes can occur if there are no voters.
+Protocol Instability: The voting process is central to the protocol.
+If the list of voters is empty at initialization, it could prevent the election from occurring at all.
+This halts the core functionality of the protocol.
+Invalid Votes: Allowing 0x0 addresses could enable invalid votes to be tallied, which would compromise the fairness of the election process.

 ## Tools Used